jadecobra/python_tdd_exercises/source/data structures: lists.rst

 ^^^^^^^^^^^^^^^^^^^

-* Looking at the error I see that the ``list`` keyword expects one argument but I gave it four, so I are violating the signature for creating lists.
+* Looking at the error I see that the ``list`` keyword expects one argument but I gave it four, so I am violating the signature for creating lists.
 How can I pass in values correctly to this object?
 * I check out the `documentation <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ and see that list takes in an ``iterable``.
 An iterable is an object that I can loop over
 * update the left input of the ``self.assertEqual`` by putting the values in an iterable, I will use a tuple for this example by placing parentheses around the values
   .. code-block:: python